catid/blog2022/content/posts/tiny_sr.md

 ## Variations of Bicubic Downsampling-then-Upsampling

 I'm comparing using the same set of cropped Urban100 images used to evaluate my model, with the `image_folder_compare.py` from my repo.
-Note that I'm using FP32 for calculating LPIPS here so the LPIPS results are a slightly different than above but not qualitatively (usually more favorable not less).

 ```
 Using ImageMagick for downsampling, ImageMagick for upsampling: